Commitment to Recruit, Educate, and Assist Teachers in Excellence (CREATE)

 Current NCC sophomores:

-1. Attend an information session on CREATE to be held on campus.
-Reach out to Dr. Kempinger for information on the sessions to be held.
+1. Reach out to Dr. Kempinger for information on the grant program and/or application.

-2. Submit CREATE scholarship application materials through the Academic Works scholarship portal once that opens mid-Fall with a deadline of April 1st.
+2. Submit CREATE scholarship application materials through the Academic Works scholarship portal.

 Transfer students planning to transfer to NCC and double major in Secondary Education (BA) and Biology Education (BS), Chemistry Education (BS), Environmental Science Education (BS), Math (BA), or Physics Education (BS),